 How To Make Duck Confit

-Duck confit is a French dish where you take the leg of a duck, cure it in salt, and poach it in fat.
-It has a rich, soft texture underneath a crispy outer layer, and has long been one of my favorite dishes.
+Duck confit is a French dish where duck is cured in salt and poached in fat.
+It has long been one of my favorite dishes, so I decided to make it myself.

 savvyhousekeeping how to make duck confit